benson00077/kosub_react/README.md

 Pre-process of Korean sentences refered to as below functionalities:
 - Analyze morphemes
-- Sentnece Segment according to morphemes
+- Sentnece Segmentation according to morphemes

 Befor:
 ```bash